Malcolm Slaney

 | "Auditory Model Inversion for Sound

-improved methods for inverting spectrograms and a cochlear
+inverting spectrograms and a cochlear model designed by

 Postscript